-The Cobra reflex bags have really come into the limelight in recent years mainly due to up and coming boxer Ryan Garcia and world boxing star Canelo Alvarez, showing us how it’s done on their social media.
+The Cobra reflex bags have really come into the limelight in recent years mainly due to up-and-coming boxer Ryan Garcia and world boxing star Canelo Alvarez, showing us how it’s done on their social media.
 Check out below:

 The cobra bag is unique in the sense that it is a reflex punch bag that mimics the movement of an actual opponent via the specifically-placed spring.

-For training your hand speed, this is a brilliant piece of equipment due to fast movement of the bag itself in the spring motion which will require you to be quick with your hands to hit it properly and effectively.
+For training your hand speed, this is a brilliant piece of equipment due to the fast movement of the bag itself in the spring motion which will require you to be quick with your hands to hit it properly and effectively.

 9. Using the Speed bag

-The speed bag is all about rhythm, timing and speed as you hit the bag.
+The speed bag is all about rhythm, timing, and speed as you hit the bag.
 Seeing the professional use with ease makes it look like a daunting piece of equipment to use at first, but with some repetition and getting used to the way you hit the bag along with the timing you can really improve the speed at which you hit a speed bag.
 Here is a simple great video by Coach Anthony for those looking to hit the bag effectively.

 Here are some options on Amazon for you to consider: